This post may contain affiliate links. Read our disclosure policy.

 hulled and thinly sliced

 more or less depending on sweetness of strawberries

 Make the pastry:

 Adjust oven rack to lower-middle position and heat oven to 450°F. If you have a baking stone, place on the rack to preheat with the oven.
 Line a large baking sheet with parchment paper and set aside.

 Remove the pie dough from the fridge to soften slightly while you prepare the ganache.

 Make the ganache:

-While the dough is chilling, roughly chop the chocolate and place in a bowl.
-In a small saucepan, bring the cream to a boil over medium heat.
-Remove cream from heat and pour over chopped chocolate.
-Let stand for 5 minutes then stir with a whisk until ganache is smooth.
+Place the chopped chocolate in a small bowl.
+In a small saucepan, bring the cream to a light boil over medium heat.
+Immediately remove from heat and pour over chopped chocolate.
+Let stand for 5 minutes, then stir with a whisk until ganache is completely smooth.
 Cool to room temperature.